How and Why Do Succulents Change Color?

 It might sound reckless, but many people purposefully skip one or two waterings for this very reason.

-I usually water my outdoor succulents once a week (two or three times a week during heatwaves), so if I wanted to test this out, I would try watering every 2 weeks to see if there’s any change in color.
+I usually water my outdoor succulents once a week (or three times a week or more during heatwaves), so if I wanted to test this out, I would try watering every 2 weeks to see if there’s any change in color.

 However, I would never do this here during the summer months because most days are over 90 degrees and we get many triple-digit days, too.